Skip to content

 Prepare to lead successful marketing teams in Methodist University’s online BS in Marketing program.
 You will begin developing expertise in core marketing functions through a robust suite of online marketing courses.
 Faculty with real-world experience lead classes that help you understand consumer behavior, create effective marketing strategies, and harness marketing technologies.

 The online BS in Marketing program includes a total of 124 credit hours.
-There are 14 core marketing courses (42 c.h.) and three electives (9 c.h).
-For electives, select three courses (9 c.h.) from any 3000 or 4000 level Marketing courses that are offered.
+There are 9 business foundation and professional core courses, 514 core marketing courses (42 c.h.) and three electives (9 c.h) totaling 51 major credit hours.
+For the marketing electives, select three courses (9 c.h.) from any 3000 or 4000 level Marketing courses that are offered.

 Note: For students in the BS in Marketing program, the Business Administration minor is already built into your program’s curriculum.
 To officially add this minor to your degree, contact your advisor.